wallarm/product-documentation/docs/admin-en/configuration-guides/wallarm-ingress-controller/best-practices/block-ip-addresses.md

 To enable the IP blocking functionality in the Ingress controller, please follow the instructions below:
 1. Upgrade Wallarm Ingress controller Helm chart to version 1.7.0 or later from the [GitHub](https://github.com/wallarm/ingress-chart) repository (including the `values.yaml` file).
-2. Open the `ingress-chart/wallarm-ingress/values.yaml` file of updated Helm chart version and set the `controller.wallarm.acl.enabled` attribute to `true`:
+2. Open the `ingress-chart/wallarm-ingress/values.yaml` file of the updated Helm chart version and set the `controller.wallarm.acl.enabled` attribute to `true`:
     ```
     controller:
         wallarm: